tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 ### 4.9 Review + create tab

-1. Click **Create** to start Azure Local instance deployment.
+1. Click **Create** to start the Azure Local instance deployment.
 Azure Local deployment will take around 3.5 hours.
 You can check progress on **Deployments** in the Azure Local resource.